Stone Cold Steve Austin: Championship reigns and The Alliance (1999–2001)

 With The Rock defeating Angle for the WWF Championship at No Way Out, Austin was again set to face him at WrestleMania X-Seven on April 1.
 In the weeks leading up to WrestleMania, animosity grew between Austin and The Rock, stemming from Austin's wife, Debra, being assigned to be The Rock's manager by McMahon.
 The match at WrestleMania was made a no disqualification match.
 During the match, McMahon came to the ring, preventing The Rock from pinning Austin on two separate occasions and giving Austin a steel chair.
 Austin then hit The Rock several times with the chair before pinning him to win the WWF Championship for the fifth time.
 After the match, Austin shook hands with McMahon, turning heel for the first time since 1997.
 During a steel cage match with The Rock in a rematch for the WWF Championship the following night on Raw is War, Triple H came down to the ring with a sledgehammer.
 After teasing siding with The Rock, Triple H instead aligned himself with Austin and McMahon, attacking The Rock and put him out of action.
 Austin further cemented his heel turn the following Thursday on SmackDown!, when, during an interview with Jim Ross about his actions at WrestleMania, he thought Ross was denouncing their friendship and then assaulted Ross.
 Austin and Triple H became a team known as The Two-Man Power Trip.
 Austin altered his character considerably over the next few months by becoming a whiny, temperamental prima donna who complained incessantly when he felt he was not getting respect.
 He also developed a strange infatuation with McMahon, going to great lengths to impress him, even going so far as to hug him and bring him presents.

 Austin and Triple H ran roughshod over all their opponents, until coming up against The Undertaker and Kane.
 After defeating them for the WWF Tag Team Championship at Backlash on April 29, they held the tag team titles, the WWF Championship (Austin) and the Intercontinental Championship (Triple H) all at once.
-On the May 21 episode of Raw is War, Austin and Triple H defended their tag team championship against Chris Jericho and Chris Benoit; during the match, Triple H tore his quadriceps, and the team lost the match and the tag team championship in a highly acclaimed bout, with Jim Ross saying the quartet created "magic", while wrestling journalist Dave Meltzer awarded the match four-and-a-three-quarter stars out of a possible five in his Wrestling Observer Newsletter.
+On the May 21 episode of Raw is War, Austin and Triple H defended the WWF Tag Team Championship against Chris Benoit and Chris Jericho; during the match, Triple H legitimately tore his quadriceps, and the team lost the match and the tag team championship.
 Austin officially broke up The Power Trip on that week's SmackDown!, criticizing Triple H for his injury and for hitting him with the sledgehammer.
 He continued to align himself with McMahon and began feuding with Jericho and Benoit by himself, leading to a triple-threat match at King of the Ring on June 24; despite interference from the debuting Booker T, Austin retained the championship.